BingqingShan/SI507-HW6/README.md

 * **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**

-Inside ""<html>" and "</html>" tags, put javascript code into <script>...</script>, once you open this html page in a browser, JavaScript program will "run".
+Inside ""html" and "/html" tags, put javascript code into <script>...</script>, once you open this html page in a browser, JavaScript program will "run".

 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
 Explain briefly.**